4 Ways to Improve Credit

 3. Pay your bills on time.

 If you are making timely payments on your bills, keep doing it.
-If you aren’t paying your bills on time, start doing it.
-One of the biggest factors in your credit score is having a record of making on-time payments.
-Having a history of late payments and bills being sent to collections could harm your ability to get financing for bigger purchases no matter your income or savings account.
+If you aren’t paying your bills on time, start paying them on time.
+One of the biggest factors in your credit score is a history of on-time payments.
+Having a history of late payments and bills being sent to collections could harm your ability to get financing for bigger purchases, no matter your income or savings account.
 Use a monthly calendar to plot out all your bills, then make sure to make payments on or before their due dates.

 4. Take charge of your credit cards.